 If you consistently track your social media analytics, you will eventually figure out which platform, or message, resonates with your audience.

-Now what should you do if your company just ventured out in internet marketing?
-What should you use as your basis for this since you do not have anything to use as a measuring rod yet?
+What should you use as your basis for this since you have nothing to use as a measuring rod yet?

 Here are a few of what I’d recommend:

-- Use data that are already out there.
-Start from there with that as your reference.
+- Use social media data that are already out there.
+Is it the best information?
+No, because it is generic.
+But it is better than nothing.
+Start from there with it as your reference.
 Your business is unique, but it is a good yardstick at this point where you have none.

-- Make it a habit of taking track your social media analytics regularly.
+- Make it a habit of tracking the social media analytics regularly.
 Keep a record of it so you can truly start looking at data that makes sense to your business.
-Then, start benchmarking.
 Every click, every tweet, every pin, tells a story.

-There are digital applications that you can try but here are the ones I use.
+There are digital applications that you can try, but here are the ones we have used.

-Recurring topics are scheduled on Google Calendar for the entire year.
+We schedule our recurring topics on Google Calendar for the entire year.

-Also, it is set to “ping” our team members and me a reminder of what we have up for the day.
+Also, it will notify our team members of what we have up for the day.